jondot/signup/README.md

 # Signup

 A Go based service to take in beta signups.
+Demo <a href="http://jondot.github.com/signup">is here</a>.

 ## Deploying